How To Make Resin Jewelry | BEST GUIDE 2024

 There is nothing more beautiful and satisfying than looking at a gorgeous pendant necklace and knowing that you made it.
-Or maybe it is that bracelet with those gorgeous dried flower in it.
+Or maybe it is that bracelet with those beautiful, delicate dried flower in it.

 Making handmade resin jewelry is very fun and can be a great hobby or business!
 There are so many different types of jewelry you can make from resin and what is amazing, is that you can add your own colorants, inclusions and details to make them truly unique.

-With casting resin, the types of jewelry you can make include:
+With epoxy resin, the types of jewelry you can make include:

 You are really limited by your own imagination, there are so many resin jewelry designs you can try.
 However, it is good to know what you are going to make before making it as you will need to get the proper blanks or molds for your specific jewelry needs.